-So, it's important to remember that your buyer persona is not a specific best buyer that you have.
-So, if you've worked with Jenny at XYZ Company for 20 years, supplying them the parts they need.
-And you just love working with them.
+It's important to remember that your buyer persona is not a specific best buyer that you have.
+So, if you've worked with Jenny at XYZ Company for 20 years, supplying them the parts they need, and you just love working with them.
 It's easy.
 They appreciate what you do.
 They pay you fairly, and everything is wonderful.

 You want to take a clump of your best buyers, and get an idea of all of their characteristics.
 Why are they best buyers?
 How do they go about their buying process?
 Because it's going to vary a bit from buyer to buyer.

-So, your buyer persona will be solid if you can answer the all of the 'W' questions, right?
+So, your buyer persona will be solid if you can answer the all of the 'W' questions:

 - and then ultimately How, which isn't a 'W' but you get the point.

 You might be thinking, "Donny, this persona thing sounds great, but where in the heck am I going to get all these insights?".

 Primary Research, and Secondary Research.

 OK, so your Primary Research is things like interviews and surveys.
 We want to grab a range of 6-10 existing customers that fit this profile of being an ideal, perfect buyer, as well as companies that maybe you lost along the way.
 For whatever reason they went another direction, and you've lost their business.
 Also, some prospects that you're working with that may potentially buy from you.
 These are all great interview sources.
 You're going to need about 30 minutes of their time to ask them some very broad range questions.
 The biggest being, WHY?